 An increased interest in equity, inclusion and impact has spurred a trend among foundations to gather demographic data using a variety of methods.
 This is a step in the right direction, but has led to a proliferation of data collection mechanisms that muddle as much as inform.
 Fragmented and repeated surveys burden SSOs, yields partial data that is limited in its generalizability, and can lead to strategies that miss the mark.
 Fortunately, the current moment is also elevating an ethos to reduce the burdens SSOs face when engaging foundations and other stakeholders, so there is a real opportunity to not only streamline and strengthen data collection processes, but to build systems that benefit the entire social sector with sound and transparent data.

 Viewpoint Consulting has over 30 years of practice, research, and experience engaging foundations, SSOs, and experts on how to collect, communicate about, and use demographic data to deepen impact AND advance equity.

 Over the coming months, we’ll share what we’ve learned on topics including:

 · The Tyranny of the Taxonomy: Why Survey Instruments Can’t Do Your Politics

 · Building the Capacity to Engage Demographic Data Begins at Home

 · Aggregate Survey Data: When You Kinda, Sorta, but Not Really, Want to Know Who You’re Funding

-Now is the time to harness data that doesn’t just check boxes or produce dashboards, but which answers essential questions about who we are, who we support, who we’re impacting and why it matters.
+Now is the time to harness data that doesn’t just check boxes or generate dashboards, but which answers essential questions about who we are, who we support, who we’re impacting and why it matters.